 I’m rarely blocked.

 I’m more productive.

 I recognize the ideas and practices I’ve inherited from others.

-I’m aware of what’s influencing me, for how long, and why.
+I’m aware of what’s influencing me, when, for how long, and why.

 I’m clearer about what works and what doesn’t, for me.